Pennsylvania Online Sports Betting Apps

 - FanDuel Sportsbook at Valley Forge Casino

-Additionally, Presque Isle Downs Casino is in the process of getting their retail sportsbooks ready for launch on June 1.
-Mount Airy and Mohegan Sun Pocono recently began the application process as well.
+Additionally, Presque Isle Downs Casino is in the process of getting their retail sportsbooks ready for launch later this summer.
+Mount Airy and Mohegan Sun Pocono are conditionally approved to launch both online and retail sportsbooks.
+Per PGCB rules, the retail sportsbook will need to open first.

 These three sportsbooks are behind the curve.
-They have little chance to catch up to the first PA online betting launch.
 PGCB will not let any online sportsbooks launch until the retail operation is up and running.

 While the two off-track betting parlors operate under Parx’s PA sports betting license, the other casinos on this list all plan to offer an online betting counterpart as well.
 Some have partners that are already operating betting apps in other states like New Jersey or Nevada.